 As a graduating student participating in the ALANA Celebration, we encourage you to apply to speak at the celebration.
 One graduating student (graduate or undergradute) will be chosen by a committee.

-If you're interested, please upload a copy of your speech.
-The deadline to submit a speech will be April 23.
+If you're interested, please upload a copy of your speech; a link for doing so will be posted here on February 1.
+The deadline to submit a speech will be April 26.
 Applicants will be contacted with details about the selection process.

 Advice for speech writers:

 If you have photos of your memories at UB and you would like us to include them in our presentation during the celebration, submit photos (5 max, limit to 1 selfie).
-A link through which you may submit your photos will be posted here by noon on February 1.
-The deadline to submit photos will be May 4.
+A link through which you may submit your photos will be posted here on February 1.
+The deadline to submit photos will be May 5.